tc39/proposal-signals/README.md

 Signal algorithms need to reference certain global state.
 In JavaScript specification terms, we refer to these as fields of the execution context.

-- `computing`: The innermost computed or effect Signal currently being reevaluated due to a `.get` call, or `undefined`.
+- `computing`: The innermost computed or effect Signal currently being reevaluated due to an access (call), or `undefined`.
 Initially `undefined`.
 - `notifying`: Boolean denoting whether there is an `notify` callback currently executing.
 Initially `false`.

 ### The `Signal` class